Comonadic Coalgebras and Bousfield Localization: Admissibility of Comonadic Coalgebras in Bousfield Localization

 In order to apply Theorem \ref{clockwise.ccw}, we will need to know when condition (1) or condition (2) there holds.
 In the main result of this section (Theorem \ref{coalgklcm-admissible}), we prove that under mild conditions the category $\coalgklcm$ admits a left-induced model structure via the forgetful functor to the left Bousfield localization $\lcm$.

-\begin{notation} Suppose $\M$ is a category, $\C$ is a class of maps in $\M$, and $f : A \to B$ and $g : C \to D$ are maps in $\M$. \begin{enumerate} \item We say that $f$ has the \emph{left lifting property} with respect to $g$ if every solid-arrow commutative diagram
+\begin{notation} Suppose $\M$ is a category, $\C$ is a class of morphisms in $\M$, and $f : A \to B$ and $g : C \to D$ are morphisms in $\M$. \begin{enumerate} \item We say that $f$ has the \emph{left lifting property} with respect to $g$ if every solid-arrow commutative diagram

 in $\M$ admits a dotted arrow, called a \emph{lift}, that makes the entire diagram commutative.
-In this case, we also say that $g$ has the \emph{right lifting property} with respect to $f$ and write $f \boxslash g$. \item Define the class of maps
+In this case, we also say that $g$ has the \emph{right lifting property} with respect to $f$ and write $f \boxslash g$. \item Define $\C^{\boxslash}$ to be the class of morphisms $h$ in $\M$ such that $c \boxslash h$ for all $c$ in $\C$. \end{enumerate} \end{notation}